jhmorel/AlignToolkit/README.md

 Once installed, the tools provided by Align Toolkit can be accessed through the `Object` menu in the 3D Viewport or via the shortcut keys assigned to each function.
 Refer to the documentation for detailed usage instructions and examples.

-### Contributing

-Contributions are welcome!
-If you have suggestions for improvements or find any issues, feel free to open an issue or submit a pull request.
-Please follow the contribution guidelines outlined in the `CONTRIBUTING.md` file.

 ### License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.